Submit a Film

 50 Film Festivals Worth the Entry Fee — MovieMaker Magazine 2015, 2016, 2017, 2018

 Cucalorus Film Festival showcases bold and innovative new works in cinema, a beguiling mix of indie hits, international treasures and regional classics.
 Almost anything goes!
 There are no time limits or specific genres for film submissions – if you make it, we take it – from features to shorts, music videos, web series, tv commercials, branded content, and beyond.
 Films must have been completed within the past two years, and films with world premieres before November 2018 are not eligible.
 All films must be Wilmington, NC premieres to qualify.
-If you have questions about your eligibility, please contact our programming team.
+If you have questions about your eligibility, please contact our programming director.

 2. The applicable entry fee paid via FilmFreeway.

 Please send all packages, checks, toys, drawings, baby goats, and photos to: